jpinkenburg/ECE4960/docs/index.md

  [  0.
 2.22852041  -0.84083789   8.61948673]
  [  0.         -15.35707214  75.67629588  -0.84083789]]
  ```
-Looking at this matrix, we can see that the first column is all zeros, so we can conclude that state variable x is unobservable.<b>{CHECK IF THIS IS RIGHT, HOW WOULD THIS EVEN HELP}</b>
+Looking at this matrix, we can see that the first column is all zeros, so we can conclude that state variable x is unobservable.<b>{CHECK IF THIS IS RIGHT, HOW WOULD THIS EVEN HELP - is because column 0 of A has all 0's?}</b> <br>
+To see how this impacted the performance of the Kalman filter, I first tried messing around with the initial position estimates.
+To do this, I modified the state